dmentipl/plonk/docs/source/api/analysis.rst

 Analysis
 --------

-Smoothed particle hydrodynamics analysis tools.
+Smoothed particle hydrodynamics analysis tools include taking radial (or linear) profiles, filtering particles, calculating derived quantities on particles, calculating global quantities, functions for sinks and discs, and functions for SPH summation and derivatives.

+The :py:class:`Profile` class provides methods for generating 1-dimensional profiles from the 3-dimensional particle data.

 .. toctree::